awslabs/aws-lambda-redshift-loader/README.md

 ```

 ## Getting Started - Preparing your Amazon Redshift Cluster
 In order to load a cluster, we’ll have to enable AWS Lambda to connect.
 To do this, we must enable the Cluster Security Group to allow access from the public internet.
 In the future AWS Lambda will support presenting the service as though it was inside your own VPC.

-To configure your cluster security group for access, log in to the Amazon Redshift console, and select Security on the lefthand navigation pane.
-Choose the cluster security group in which your cluster is configured.
-Add a new ‘Connection Type’ of CIDR/IP, and enter the value 0.0.0.0/0.
-Then select Authorize to save your changes.
+To configure your cluster security group for access:

+1. Log in to the Amazon Redshift console.
+2. Select Security in the navigation pane on the left.
+3. Choose the cluster security group in which your cluster is configured.
+4. Add a new Connection Type of CIDR/IP and enter the value 0.0.0.0/0.
+5. Select Authorize to save your changes.

 We recommend granting Amazon Redshift users only INSERT rights on tables to be loaded.
-Create a user with a complex password using the ‘CREATE USER’ command (http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_USER.html), and grant INSERT using GRANT (http://docs.aws.amazon.com/redshift/latest/dg/r_GRANT.html).
+Create a user with a complex password using the CREATE USER command (http://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_USER.html), and grant INSERT using GRANT (http://docs.aws.amazon.com/redshift/latest/dg/r_GRANT.html).

 ## Getting Started - Deploying the AWS Lambda Function
-To deploy the function, go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
-Select ‘Create a Lambda function’, and enter name ‘MyLambdaDBLoader’ (for example).
-Under ‘Code entry type’ select ‘Upload a zip file’, and then and upload the [AWSLambdaRedshiftLoader.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader.zip) from the dist folder.
-Use the default values of 'index.js' for the filename, and 'handler' for the handler, and follow the wizard for creating the AWS Lambda Execution Role.
+To deploy the function:

+1. Go to the AWS Lambda Console in the same region as your S3 bucket and Amazon Redshift cluster.
+2. Select Create a Lambda function and enter the name MyLambdaDBLoader (for example).
+3. Under Code entry type select Upload a zip file and upload the [AWSLambdaRedshiftLoader-1.1.zip](https://github.com/awslabs/aws-lambda-redshift-loader/blob/master/dist/AWSLambdaRedshiftLoader-1.1.zip) from the dist folder
+4. Use the default values of index.js for the filename and handler for the handler, and follow the wizard for creating the AWS Lambda Execution Role.
 We also recommend using the max timeout for the function, which in preview is 60 seconds.

 Next, configure an event source, which delivers S3 PUT events to your AWS Lambda function.

-On the deployed function, select ‘Configure Event Source’ and then select the bucket you want to use for Input Data, and either select the ‘lambda_invoke_role’, or use the ‘Create/Select’ function to create the default invocation role.
-Press Submit to save the changes.
-When done, you’ll see that the AWS Lambda function is deployed and you can submit test events as well as view the CloudWatch Logging log streams created.
+1. On the deployed function, select Configure Event Source and select the bucket you want to use for input data.
+Select either the lambda_invoke_role or use the Create/Select function to create the default invocation role.
+2. Click Submit to save the changes.

+When you're done, you’ll see that the AWS Lambda function is deployed and you can submit test events and view the CloudWatch Logging log streams.

+### A Note on Versions
+We previously released version 1.0 in distribution AWSLambdaRedshiftLoader.zip, which didn’t use the Amazon Key Management Service for encryption.
+If you’ve previously deployed and used version 1.0 and want to upgrade to version 1.1, then you’ll need to recreate your configuration by running `node setup.js` and reentering the previous values including connection password and S3 Secret Key.
+You’ll also need to upgrade the IAM policy for the Lambda Execution Role as listed below, as it now has permissions to talk to the Key Management Service.

 ## Getting Started - Lambda Execution Role
-You also need to add an IAM Policy as shown below to the Role that AWS Lambda uses when it runs.
-Once your function is deployed, add the following policy to the `lambda_exec_role` to enable AWS Lambda to call SNS and use DynamoDB:
+You also need to add an IAM policy as shown below to the role that AWS Lambda uses when it runs.
+Once your function is deployed, add the following policy to the lambda_exec_role to enable AWS Lambda to call SNS, use DynamoDB, and perform encryption with the AWS Key Management Service:

 ```
 {
-  "Version": "some-unique-version-information",
+    "Version": "2012-10-17",
     "Statement": [
         {
+            "Sid": "Stmt1424787824000",
+            "Effect": "Allow",
             "Action": [
                 "dynamodb:DeleteItem",
                 "dynamodb:DescribeTable",
                 "dynamodb:GetItem",
                 "dynamodb:ListTables",
                 "dynamodb:PutItem",
                 "dynamodb:Query",
                 "dynamodb:Scan",
                 "dynamodb:UpdateItem",
                 "sns:GetEndpointAttributes",
                 "sns:GetSubscriptionAttributes",
                 "sns:GetTopicAttributes",
                 "sns:ListTopics",
                 "sns:Publish",
                 "sns:Subscribe",
-        "sns:Unsubscribe"
+                "sns:Unsubscribe",
+                "kms:Decrypt",
+                "kms:DescribeKey",
+                "kms:GetKeyPolicy"
             ],
-      "Effect": "Allow",
+            "Resource": [
-      "Resource": "*"
+                "*"
+            ]
         }
     ]
 }
 ```